 When it comes to coaching and personal improvement, this can only be a good thing.
 In fact, above and beyond other personality types, INFJs have both the means and the motivation to picture the future and then to make it happen, whether that’s by improving themselves or by effecting change in the world around them.

-If you’re one of the lucky few with an INFJ personality type, you have a lot of potential to be a driving force for good in the world.
-It’s time for you to live up to your full promise.
+If you’re one of the lucky few with an INFJ personality type, you have a lot of potentials to be a driving force for good in the world.